NVIDIA/spark-rapids/docs/get-started/getting-started-on-prem.md

 essentially turns off all isolation.
 We will revise this document to include any new configurations as we are able to test different scenarios.

-1. A system administrator should have performed Step 1 in (Baremetal)[#ucx-baremetal] in the host system.
+1. A system administrator should have performed Step 1 in [Baremetal](#ucx-baremetal) in the host system.

 2. Within the Docker container we need to install UCX and its requirements.
 The following is an